CheesecakeLabs/Stellar-Asset-Sandbox/README.md

   - **Usage**: This topic processes messages with details of transactions such as source, operations, and sponsor, in order to generate an envelope.

 - **`horizonRequest`**:
-  - **Purpose**: Manages any request destined for the Stellar Horizon server.
+  - **Purpose**: Manages any GET request destined for the Stellar Horizon server.
   - **Usage**: Typical requests include fetching account details or initiating transactions.

 #### **Starlabs to Backend**: